Main content

 Jumbo Box Braids

-These are the best braids to get for 2022 because they’re quick and if you have enough experience you can do them yourself.
+These are the best braids because they’re quick, and if you have enough experience you can do them yourself.
 Because you’ll likely leave this style in for a few days, if not a few weeks, you want to be sure you start with squeaky clean hair.
 Shampoo your strands with a clarifying shampoo like our Wash Day Delight Sulfate Free Shampoo.
 Then moisturize your hair with a conditioner like the Wash Day Delight Conditioner With Aloe.

 Stitch Braids